Stylback/home-server/README.md

 #### Part 3: qBittorrent settings

 Next up is port forwarding.
-In Mullvad, go to your account and Port Forwarding.
+In Mullvad, go to your account and "Port Forwarding".
 Identify your server and add a port for it.
 In qBittorrent's Web UI, go to `Tools -> Options -> Connection -> Listening Port` and change the default port to your forwarded port.
 Then launch `ctop`, select `qflood` and choose `exec shell`.
 Run the following two commands:

 ```sh
 iptables -I INPUT -p tcp --dport [forwarded port] -j ACCEPT